moonlight-stream/moonlight-pc/README.md

 ##Features to come

 * Use mDNS to scan for compatible GeForce Experience (GFE) machines on the network
-* Choose from the list of available games instead of just launching Steam
+* Choose from your list of available games instead of just launching Steam

 ##Installation